ELF: A Family of Encoder-Free ECG-Language Models: Methods

 \subsection{Evaluation}

-We evaluate all models on 20,000 test examples repeated over three random seeds, reporting performance on the following text generation metrics: BLEU-4 \cite{Papineni2002BleuAM}, METEOR \cite{Banerjee2005METEORAA}, ROUGE-L \cite{Lin2004ROUGEAP}, and BertScore F1 \cite{Zhang2020BERTScoreET}.
-We also report accuracy, the proportion of generated responses that exactly match the ground truth (i.e., exact string matching).
+We evaluate all models over three random seeds, reporting performance on the following text generation metrics: BLEU-4 \citep{Papineni2002BleuAM}, METEOR \citep{Banerjee2005METEORAA}, ROUGE-L \citep{Lin2004ROUGEAP}, and BERTScore F1 \citep{Zhang2020BERTScoreET}.
+We also report F1 and accuracy.
+We define accuracy as the proportion of generated responses that exactly match the ground truth (i.e., exact string matching).
+We define F1 using token-level overlap after lowercasing, removing punctuation, and normalizing whitespace.
+For each ground truth–prediction pair, we compute precision and recall from the overlapping tokens and take their harmonic mean.
+The final F1 score is the average of these per-sample token-level F1 values across the dataset.
 All metrics are in percentage form.